vivid-money/elmslie/README.md

 ## Why?
 - **Scalable and Reusable**: Built-in support for nesting components
-- **Reactive**: Written with RxJava3, but has compatibility mode with RxJava2
+- **Reactive**: Written with pure Kotlin, but has compatibility mode with RxJava2, RxJava3 and Coroutines
 - **Single immutable state**: Simplify state management
 - **UDF**: Say no to spaghetti code with Unidirectional Data Flow